smiles from the side of the road in India

 Rickshaw Run Update From the Road #4

 I’m traveling 2,000 miles through India by motorized rickshaw, raising $15,000 for charity: water.
-While I’m sweating buckets, becoming one with my horn, avoiding cows, and getting grease under my nails on the road you can follow along with my Instagram updates.
+While I’m sweating buckets, becoming one with my horn, avoiding cows, and getting grease under my nails on the road, you can follow along with my Instagram updates.

 smiles from the side of the road in India

-Rickshaw Run Day 9
+Day 9 update

 rickshaw run charging station